-Rebuilding housings affected by disasters Loans for recovery from disasters
+Rebuilding housings affected by disasters Loans for recovery from disasters etc.

 JHF provides low-interest loans for people whose houses were damaged by the Great East Japan Earthquake and the Kumamoto Earthquake in 2016, as well as other earthquakes, torrential rains, gusty winds and typhoons and other natural disasters to build, purchase or renovate their houses.
-We also provide loans for ground-work together with residential structures when housing lots are damaged due to collapse or liquefaction, etc.
+JHF also provides loans for ground-work together with residential structures when housing lots are damaged due to collapse or liquefaction, etc.